Canine Distemper

 Canine distemper is a highly contagious, systemic, viral disease of dogs seen worldwide.
 It is characterized by a diphasic fever, leukopenia, intestinal and respiratory inflammation, and frequently respiratory and neurologic complications.

-The disease occurs in Canidae such as dogs, foxes, & wolves, but also the ferret, mink, skunk and raccoon
+The disease occurs in Canidae such as coyotes, foxes, & wolves, as well as dogs.
+And also the ferret, mink, skunk and raccoon

 Etiology and Pathogenesis: Canine distemper is caused by a paramyxovirus closely related to the viruses of measles and rinderpest.
 The enveloped virus is sensitive to lipid solvents and most disinfectants and is relatively unstable outside the host.
 The main route of infection is via aerosol droplet secretions from infected animals.
 Some infected dogs may shed virus for several months.